o-lim/generate-ninja/tools/gn/docs/reference.md

   may be other output files as well (like import libraries) which will follow.

   source sets: this will return a list of the resulting object file(s) for each source file after it has been compiled.
-Depending on the platform and output type, there may be more than one output file for each source file.
+Depending on the platform and file type, there may be more than one output file for each source file.
+However, there can only be one object file for each source file.
+The "main output" for each source file (the actual object file) will always be the first output for that source file.
 ```

 #### **Example**